mdnestor/mdnestor/README.md

 Hello.
+I am a graduate student in applied mathematics.

 Here are some projects I have worked on:

 ### Formalization